SmartEtailing has gone to great lengths to put our clients in the best position possible to maintain accessible websites.

 The Web Content Accessibility Guidelines 2.1 (WCAG 2.1) published by the World Wide Web Consortium (WC3) is one of the most widely-accepted international standards for accessibility.
 Many countries have adopted this as the legal standard.
 The WCAG lays out 4 Principles of Accessibility.

-Anyone visiting your website must have content that is:
+Anyone visiting your website must be presented with content that is:

 - Perceivable - All users must be able to perceive the information being presented.